Raster Data Handling with Rasterio: Production Workflows & Pipelines

 Raster-Vector Integration & Spatial Masking

 Extracting terrain or land-cover metrics within administrative boundaries relies on precise clipping workflows.
 By combining rasterio.mask with Shapely Geometry Operations, analysts can isolate features, apply burn-in masks, and maintain topological integrity during spatial joins.
-This approach is critical for calculating zonal statistics and preparing training data for machine learning models.

 import rasterio